Surrey Docks Farm Response to Covid-19

 Here are a few ways you can support the Farm through this challenging time:

-- Help us reach our target £28,000 to cover the animal care costs during the 4 month closure via this donation campaign
+- Help us raise much needed funds to cover our ongoing animal care costs of £7,000 per month via this donation campaign

 - Order a gift from our wishlist such as new brushes, heat lamps for our new lambs/goat kids, seed for the wild birds etc.